Cryotherapy for Prostate Cancer Treatment in Athens, GA

 Risks of the Procedure

 As with any medical treatment plan, it is important to note all possible side effects that may result from cryotherapy.
-Following treatment, patients should expect some soreness and swelling to the affected area.
+Following treatment, patients should expect some soreness and swelling in the affected area.
 It is also entirely normal for blood to be present in the urine in small amounts for approximately 3-5 days after cryotherapy has been completed, though you should consult with Dr. Allen right away if these symptoms worsen or do not improve with time.

 This procedure is known to have many noteworthy effects on the reproductive system, so it may not be a suitable option for men wishing to conceive after treatment.
 Other common risks of cryotherapy for prostate cancer include: